OpenCHAMI/openchami.org/content/blog/fabrica-inventory/index.md

 **Test the API:**
 **Step 1: Create the "Device" resource envelope.**
-A user or system registers a new device by name.
+A user or system registers a new device by name and the service generates the UID.

 ```bash
 # Create a new "Device" resource named "compute-node-01"